stefek99/testnet/docs/oracle.md

 Since we use an order book, it is expensive for attackers to DDOS us by moving the price past 50% every time the oracle is almost done.

-We should pay the better all at once, because only one fork can survive.
+We should pay the gambler all at once, because only one fork can survive.
-When a better wants to get paid, they need a way to prove how they bet.
+When a gambler wants to get paid, they need a way to prove how they bet.
 *** Maybe we should have a merkle root of bets in each account?